Getting ready for your first few walks

 - I am an experienced bushwalker, can I do a grade 5 for my first walk?

-We always recommend that you start with an easier grade walk on your first walk with the NPA.
+We always recommend that you start with an easier grade walk on your first walk.
 This gives you a chance to get used to the group and find your feet.
 For most people, start with a grade 1-2, for those with some previous bushwalking experience and good general fitness a grade 3-4 may be more appropriate.